Brisbane City Council offers a number of rates rebates, including pensioner, and not-for-profit rebates.

 - the concession does not apply to any land held in the name of a trust or company.

-For more information about eligibility criteria for this rebate, refer to the Resolution of Rates and Charges in Council's Budget documents.
+For more information about eligibility criteria for rate capping, refer to the Resolution of Rates and Charges in Council's budget documents.

 Owner-occupier multi-residential (single family) premises

-Residential owners who have no more than two self-contained dwellings on a single assessment may apply to have their property rated within residential rating category 1 Owner-Occupier (which receives rate capping).
+Residential owners who have no more than two self-contained dwellings on a single assessment may apply to have their property rated Category 1 Owner-Occupier (which receives rate capping).

-For more information, download the Owner-occupier multi-residential (single family) premises application (PDF - 125kb).
+For more information, download the owner-occupier multi-residential (single family) premises application form (PDF - 125kb).